AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 1. Add a dimension/metric/date range in one of 3 ways:

-   * Start typing and the Quick Segment builder automatically finds the appropriate component.
+   - Start typing and the Quick Segment builder automatically finds the appropriate component.
-   * Use the drop-down list to find the component.
+   - Use the drop-down list to find the component.
-   * Drag and drop components from the left rail.
+   - Drag and drop components from the left rail.

 1. Specify the first rule, such as `Page equals workspace`.
 You can have up to three rules in the segment definitions.
 Just click the "+" sign to add another rule.
 You can add "AND" or "OR" qualifiers to the rules, but you cannot mix "AND" and "OR" in a single segment definition.

+   Here is an example of a segment that combines dimensions and metrics: